ved7/Product-inventory/README.md

 <ui>
 <li>This repo is made as a stater code for a nodejs application with express framework and mongodb database. </li>
 <li>It contain CRUD i.e create, record, update and delete functionality for restful api.</li>
+<li>This is based on MVC architecture</li>
+<li> Here i have attached the study material to start with own first restful api with nodejs and express framework</li>

 </ui>